 GCP security tool #4: Chronicle Detect

 Built on Google’s core infrastructure, Chronicle Detect enables SIEM capabilities as part of GCP security tools.
 The highlight of the service is its rule engine, which is built on the well-known YARA detection language and enables faster search and detection of threats.
 It also helps detect threat patterns at scale by injecting logs from multiple GCP resources.
 By applying a common data model across the received telemetry data from users/machines and other other sources, the rules engine is able to apply detection rules to a unified data set, which can be in the range of petabytes.

 Chronicle leverages threat intelligence information from VirusTotal to automated risk investigation.
 Built on Google infrastructure, it offers unparalleled speed for security analytics as well as built-in intelligence to eliminate false positives.
 The service also provides visualization of how your cloud assets are interacting with potentially malicious domains.

-While Chronicle can help to identify the risks, a risk-based remediation platform will help you prioritize and focus on filling the gaps in your cloud security.
+While Chronicle can help to identify the risks, a risk-based platform will help you prioritize and focus on filling the gaps in your cloud security.

 5. Event Threat Detection

 Through monitoring of your cloud logging stream, GCP provides near real-time event threat detection capabilities.
 While not am official GCP security tool, this helps to protect your cloud assets from threats such as malware, cryptomining, data exfiltration, outgoing DDoS, and brute-force SSH, to name a few.
 The service is available out of the box through the Premium tier in the Security Command Center.